Litetoken/Litetokens/README.md

 The data may also be stored in `OP_RETURN` outputs or as fake pubkeyhashes.

-The existence of the destination outputs, and the significance of the size of the Litecoin fee and the Litecoins transacted, depend on the Czarcraft message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
+The existence of the destination outputs, and the significance of the size of the Litecoin fee and the Litecoins transacted, depend on the Litetokens message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
 The rest of the data have a formatting specific to the message type, described in the source code.

-The sources and destinations of a Czarcraft transaction are Litecoin addresses, and may be either `OP_CHECKSIG` and `OP_CHECKMULTISIG` Litecoin ScriptPubkeys.
+The sources and destinations of a Litetokens transaction are Litecoin addresses, and may be either `OP_CHECKSIG` and `OP_CHECKMULTISIG` Litecoin ScriptPubkeys.